Jpipe001/METAR/README.md

 The number and names of the Aiports are Configurable for your application.

 + GETTING DATA : Updates METARS approximately every ten minutes, so nearly REAL TIME data, from AVIATIONWEATHER.GOV.
-  (Incuding Latest Revision)
+(Includes the Latest Revision)
 ---

 + WIRING OF LEDS : Three wires to  a set of LEDS (Add a 220 to 330 resistor in the Data Line).